Wednesday, 9 November 2011

 Patent application for physiognotrace by Schmalcalder, 1806

 Later descriptions of the machine render it likely to have been a pantograph, which had been invented at least some two centuries earlier, or at the least an adaptation of one like the physiognotrace, but was perhaps not in common everyday use.
-Cynthia McKinley described a similar process in use by profile miniature artist James H. Gillespie, who also claimed to have invented a "new optiocal contrivance" which enabled him to draw likenesses in one minute.
+Cynthia McKinley described a similar process in use by profile miniature artist James H. Gillespie, who also claimed to have invented a "new optical contrivance" which enabled him to draw likenesses in one minute.
 Although I have not carried out a search at the British Patent Office, I think it rather unlikely that such a patent in Foster's name exists.

 Conclusion & Foster's Legacy